rexkyng/Cursor-To-OpenAI/README.md

 The cookie from Cursor webpage does not work in Cursor-To-OpenAI server.
 You need to get the Cursor client cookie following these steps:

 1. Run `npm install` to initialize the environment。
-2. Run `npm install login`.
+2. Run `npm run login`.
 Open the URL shows in the log, and then login your account.
 3. The cookie shows in your command is the `Curosr Cookie` value.
 Copy and save it to your notepad.

 The log of this command looks like: